zncheng/Benchmarking-SIMD/README.md

 		  |addmul_avx	|15.24s	|1.62 |

 ## Conclusion
-Based on result, we draw the following conclusions.
+Based on the evaluational results, we draw the following conclusions:
 + float-based and inter-based implementatin achieve almost same speedup, which means the speedup actually depends on number of vector bits
 + double-based implementation improves limited performances, by theorey we can improve up to 4x, while in practice only 10-20%
 + FMA indeed outperform avx2 for fuse operations